joshajohnson/Hub20/documents/advanced-config.md

 ## Software Configuration

-Due to the different software required for each OS, and the varying levels of options each tool provides, it's challenging to make any specific recommendations for ways to customise the software running on your host PC.
+Due to the different software being required for each OS, and the varying levels of options each tool provides, it's challenging to make any specific recommendations for ways to customise the software running on your host PC.
 With this said, I would strongly suggest looking at the `hub20-example.ahk` script which is an obfuscated version of what I use at work every day, along with the documentation of your chosen scripting tool to see what is possible, and think how it may help your day to day workflow.
-Below are some examples of what they have used their Hub16 / Hub20 to automate:
+Below are some examples of what people have used their Hub16 / Hub20 to automate:

 - Running complex shortcuts with a single key.
 - Placing common shortcuts (enlarge / shrink) on the encoders to ease adjustment.